 Thrash band Squalord’s name is a combination of Squalor and Lord, maybe even landlord.
 What do you need when you move into a squalid flat?
 Cleaning supplies.
 What is closest to godliness (the Lord)?
 Cleanliness.
 Seemed to make sense at the time.

 Cleaning up just doesn’t seem very metal.
 After ordering one box of samples, Marketing decided to nix the idea.
 Although their desks and cubicles sure sparkle these days.

 The record company had black metal band Balzac's Ballsack's logo emblazoned onto hackeysacks.
 The similarity between a hackysack and a ballsack was meant to be humourous, but the record company found they made fans uneasy.

 1000 free hackysacks delivered to local schools where they were immediately banned because of the word "ballsack".

-Truthfully I am more a grunge, goth and industrial fan than a metal fan - although I do enjoy metal (I would enjoy it more if Children of Bodom would get rid of the keyboards).
-However heavy metal has all the best band names and logos.
-And hair and headbanging.
-Whatever your musical taste I think we can all agree that teeny-bop pop bands need to be taken out back and beaten with a pointy guitar and a Metal Master pedal until they see the light dark.
+Truthfully, I am more into grunge and industrial than metal.
+Although I do enjoy metal (I would enjoy it more if Children of Bodom would get rid of the keyboards).
+Heavy metal does have all the best band names and logos.
+Whatever your musical taste, I think we can all agree that teeny-bop pop bands need to be taken out back and beaten with a pointy guitar and a Metal Master pedal until they see the light dark.